tibiamaps/tibia-map/README.md

 3. Run `npm install` to install the dependencies.
 4. After making changes, run `gulp` to build a new version of the `src` files into the `dist` directory.

+## Credits

+This code is based on the old TibiaMaps map viewer which was written by [@Cavitt](https://github.com/Cavitt) aka Syntax.
+Without his hard work, this repository probably wouldn’t exist.
+Respect! 👍🏻

 ## Maintainer

 | [![twitter/mathias](https://gravatar.com/avatar/24e08a9ea84deb17ae121074d0f17125?s=70)](https://twitter.com/mathias "Follow @mathias on Twitter") |